main menu

 Diagnosis required by a licensed medical professional

-Psoriasis is a chronic autoimmune skin condition that causes rapid skin cell turnover, leading to thick, red, scaly patches that may itch, burn, or feel painful.
-While psoriasis is often visible on the skin, it’s more than a surface problem — it stems from an overactive immune system and can be influenced by genetic factors, though it may also occur in people without family history.
+Psoriasis is a chronic autoimmune skin condition that causes rapid skin cell turnover, which leads to thick, red, scaly patches that may itch, burn, or feel painful.
+While psoriasis is often visible on the skin, it is more than a surface condition.
+It stems from an overactive immune system and can be influenced by genetic factors, although it may also occur in people without family history.

 Common triggers include stress, infections, skin injuries, weather changes, and certain medications.
 Plaque psoriasis, the most common form, can appear at any age and affects men and women equally.
-Because psoriasis is a systemic disease, it is also linked to other health risks, including psoriatic arthritis, cardiovascular disease, and metabolic conditions.
-At Revelus Dermatology, we emphasize the ...
+Because psoriasis is a systemic disease, it may also be associated with other health concerns such as psoriatic arthritis, cardiovascular disease, and metabolic conditions.
+In Austin and Central Texas, cl...
 More

 Common triggers include stress, infections, skin injuries, weather changes, and certain medications.
 Plaque psoriasis, the most common form, can appear at any age and affects men and women equally.
-Because psoriasis is a systemic disease, it is also linked to other health risks, including psoriatic arthritis, cardiovascular disease, and metabolic conditions.
+Because psoriasis is a systemic disease, it may also be associated with other health concerns such as psoriatic arthritis, cardiovascular disease, and metabolic conditions.

-At Revelus Dermatology, we emphasize the importance of accurate diagnosis and personalized treatment.
-Options may include topical therapies, light-based treatments (phototherapy, XTRAC laser), systemic medications, and biologics.
-Our goal is to deliver evidence-based care and compassionate support to help you manage psoriasis effectively and improve your quality of life.
+At Revelus Dermatology in Austin, we emphasize accurate diagnosis and individualized treatment planning.
+Options may include topical therapies, light based treatments such as phototherapy and XTRAC laser, systemic medications, and biologics when appropriate.
+Each plan is guided by a board certified dermatologist with experience treating psoriasis in our region’s climate and diverse patient population.
+Our goal is to deliver evidence based care and compassionate support that helps you navigate psoriasis effectively and improve quality of life.

 signs + symptoms of psoriasis